fleroviux/algodat/README.md

-# AlgoDat
+# algodat

-Common algorithms and data structures implemented by me either for practice, learning or out of pure boredom.
+In this repository I intend to keep copies of algorithms or data structures I implemented at some point mostly for future reference purposes.

+## Sorting Algorithms
+- Heapsort
+- Mergesort (recursive)

+## Misc.
+- Integer Log2(x)
+- Count Leading Zeros (CLZ)